MasterKuby/SonicFreeFuture/README.md

 Sonic the Hedgehog and all related characters, names, and assets are owned by SEGA.
 This project is non-commercial and is not affiliated with or endorsed by SEGA in any way.
 ********
+# Collaborators
+When naming branches, use this scheme...

+[branch type]/[stuff in branch]

+So if the branch was for a spin attack, it'd be...

+feature/combat-spin-attack

+Or a bug...

+bug-fix/floatation-device-uncontrolable

+Branch Types:
+- Feature
+- Bug
+- Enhancement

+any more..?